fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

 1. Notice that the Visual Studio Code environment uses red squiggly lines to indicate errors in your code.

-    There are two issues that you need to address:
+    There are two primary issues that you need to address:

     - The methods in a static class must be static, so you need to update the method signatures to include the `static` keyword.
     - The properties and fields defined by the `BankAccount` class are not directly accessible in the `Transactions` class.
 You need to update the method signatures to accept a `BankAccount` parameter and use the `BankAccount` instance to access properties within the static methods.